 Maybe you need a refresher course in logic.
-To logicians, self-contradiction is widely rumored to defuse an argument - not enhance it.
-Arguments which give rise to self-contradiction - as above - are simply not valid.
+To logicians, self-contradiction is widely rumored to defuse an argument; a self-contradiction does not enhance it.
+Any argument - which gives rise to self-contradiction (as above) - is simply invalid.

-Non-interactionary dualism (the occult belief-claim that consciousness is causally inert) - when grafted to functionalism as has been demonstrated for quite some time - generates obscene paradoxes.
+Non-interactionary dualism (the occult belief-claim that consciousness is causally inert) - when grafted to functionalism, as has been demonstrated for quite some time - generates obscene paradoxes.
 Should consciousness be causally inert - functionalism could not apply to conscious experiences.
-If consciousness were causally inert, consciousness could not functionally interact with brain-states.
+If consciousness were causally inert, consciousness could not functionally (or otherwise) interact with brain-states.
 (I pointed-out this trite detail over two years ago.)

 Dennett does not conceive of and approach conscious experience as being causally inert.
 Only those, inhabiting the cultic fringe, known as non-interactionary dualism, do.

 Dennett denies that zombies are physically possible.
 Imaginary beings claimed to have no conscious experiences - trivially - cannot empathize with another's sadness (i.e. consciously identifying with the thoughts, feelings and experiences of conscious beings).
 Dennett accepts supervenience (the principle whereby psychological states depend on physical states).
 The failure (i.e. cross-world inequivalence) of supervenience is the pivot-hinge - on which the possible existence of zombies turns.